 - Reduces the severity of allergic symptoms over time and also reduces the amount of medications required for relief of allergies.

-- In allergic children early specific immunotherapy by injections or sublingual treatment prevent the development of new allergies and also the development of asthma.
+- In allergic children early specific immunotherapy by injections or sublingual treatment prevents the development of new allergies and also the development of asthma (allergic asthma).